So today we’re going to talk about a subject that kind of drives us crazy: acoustical doors.

 In the case of a door that is used by the public, it must meet ADA* requirements.
 The door must have the proper opening effort to meet ADA.
 There are some magnetically sealed acoustical doors that do and there are some that do not. *ADA: Americans with Disabilities Act of 1990

-When you get beyond about STC 48 or so 50, you must go to a double magnetic seal.
-Most of those will not meet ADA requirements and would then require something like a motorized operator to open the door.
-But if you want high performance doors, you are going to be into double or triple magnetic seal doors and they are not going to meet ADA.
-Good as they may be, they are not always usable.
+When you get beyond about STC 45, you must go to a double magnetic seal.
+Most of those will not meet ADA requirements and would then require something like a motorized operator to open the door to meet ADA.
+If you want high performance doors, you are going to be using double or triple magnetic seal doors and they are not going to meet ADA.
+Good as they may be acoustically, they are not always usable.

-We’ve had some clients who have chosen to go with compression seals because of the opening force, but they are most often 10 dB lower than their rating because they don’t compress.
+We’ve had some clients who have chosen to go with compression seals because of the opening force, but they are often 10 dB or more lower than their rating because they don’t compress.

 We show you something in this video (starting at about 3:00 on the meter) as we look at a door online and kind of walk through how it is assembled and the type of performance that you can expect out of it, if it is properly installed.